ztcnrh/kafka-data-streaming-chicago-transit-authority/README.md

 When configuring services that run within Docker Compose, like **Kafka Connect you must use the Docker URL**.
 When you configure the JDBC Source Kafka Connector, for example, you will want to use the value from the `Docker URL` column.

-### Running the Simulation
+### Instructions to Run the Simulation

 There are two pieces to the simulation, the `producer` and `consumer`.
-As you develop each piece of the code, it is recommended that you only run one piece of the project at a time.
+As you develop each piece of the code, it is recommended to run one piece of the project at a time.

-However, when you are ready to verify the end-to-end system prior to submission, it is critical that you open a terminal window for each piece and run them at the same time. **If you do not run both the producer and consumer at the same time you will not be able to successfully complete the project**.
+First of all, create your own virtual environment and activate.
+Example using Conda: `conda create --name kafka python=3.7` Then install dependencies:
+* `pip install -r producers/requirements.txt`
+* `pip install -r consumers/requirements.txt`

 #### To run the `producer`:

 1. `cd producers`
-2. `virtualenv venv`
-3. `. venv/bin/activate`
-4. `pip install -r requirements.txt`
-5. `python simulation.py`
+2. `python simulation.py`

 Once the simulation is running, you may hit `Ctrl+C` at any time to exit.

 #### To run the Faust Stream Processing Application:

+In a new terminal:
 1. `cd consumers`
-2. `virtualenv venv`
-3. `. venv/bin/activate`
-4. `pip install -r requirements.txt`
-5. `faust -A faust_stream worker -l info`
+2. `faust -A faust_stream worker -l info`

 #### To run the KSQL Creation Script:

+In a new terminal:
 1. `cd consumers`
-2. `virtualenv venv`
-3. `. venv/bin/activate`
-4. `pip install -r requirements.txt`
-5. `python ksql.py`
+2. `python ksql.py`

 #### To run the `consumer`:

-** NOTE **: Do not run the consumer until you have reached Step 6!
+NOTE: _Do not run the consumer until you have completed Step 6 and have run all of the above._

+In a new terminal:
 1. `cd consumers`
-2. `virtualenv venv`
-3. `. venv/bin/activate`
-4. `pip install -r requirements.txt`
-5. `python server.py`
+2. `python server.py`

+**Now, you can open a web browser to `http://localhost:8888` to see the Transit Status Page and the information updating in real-time!**

 Once the server is running, you may hit `Ctrl+C` at any time to exit.